-Using the internet on your personal computer devices can affect the security of your network, which in turn can affect your medical device if it is connected to this same network.
+Using the internet on your personal computer devices can affect the security of your network.
+The same network can affect your medical device.

 We all store a lot of precious data on our computers, such as photos and important documents.
 Your medical device might also be storing valuable data for your healthcare.

 Creating backups of your data can help you recover it if something does go wrong.
-This involves creating an extra copy of your data on a storage device, such as a USB or external hard drive, or to a reputable online cloud service.
-For further information see Stay Smart Online.
+This involves creating an extra copy of your data on a storage device.
+This could be a USB or external hard drive, or to a reputable online cloud service.

 - Consider if the people you are giving your data to are trustworthy.